szw/vim-kompleter/README.md

 Forking
 -------

-Kompleter by default uses the "fork" feature which seems unavailable on Windows or NetBSD4.
-In that case, or if you just want to disable forking set the temporary directory to empty string:
+Kompleter by default uses the "fork" feature to perform asynchronous tasks, which seems unavailable on Windows or NetBSD4.
+In that case, or if you just want to disable asynchronous mode set the following variable to `0` (by default it is `1`):

-    let g:kompleter_tmp_dir = ""
+    let g:kompleter_async_mode = 0

-Otherwise make sure it points to a valid and sensible place (by default it points to `/tmp`).
-This is important because forking needs to store some temporary files if enabled.

-If forking is disabled, the plugin may sometimes work less smoothly, however it depends heavily on the user configuration and the concrete project settings.
-For example, without forking it took a 1-2 seconds to parse a large tags file on Vim startup and it was a noticeable lag.
+If asynchronous mode is disabled, the plugin may sometimes work less smoothly, however it depends heavily on the user configuration and the concrete project settings.
+For example, without async mode it took a 1-2 seconds to parse a large tags file on Vim startup and it was a noticeable lag.

+#### Technical note ####

-Early versions of Vim-Kompleter were using threads but it wasn't a stable solution.
+Early versions of Vim-Kompleter were using plain threads but it wasn't a stable solution.
 Sometimes in Vim Ruby threads just die unexpectedly and that leads to hard to catch failures or malfunctions.
 Perhaps a Python implementation could handle threading a bit better (but it wouldn't work on ARM processors anyway).

-Right now forking seems pretty stable and fast enough.
+Right now Vim-Kompleter forks a process with DRuby server which performs asynchronous tasks (parsing identifiers).
+It seems pretty stable and fast enough.

 Case-Sensitive Completion